-10.3 English as an Additional Language/Dialect (EAL/D)
+11.3 English as an Additional Language/Dialect (EAL/D)

 Epping Boys High School provides students from a non-English speaking background with an integrated EAL/D program in Years 7-12 which is designed to improve their English language skills.
-Collaborative/team teaching classes that follow the general English school curriculum are provided in Years 7-10, with all students involved in the same assessment program as the rest of their year group.
-Students are also immersed in English language development within the content of their lessons, across Key Learning Areas through the collaborative/team teaching model.
+Collaborative/team teaching classes that follow the general English school curriculum are provided in Years 7-10, with students involved in the same assessment program as the rest of their year group or modified if required.
+Students are also immersed in English language development within the content of their lessons, across Key Learning Areas through the collaborative / team teaching model and through the Stage DOE elective course, International Studies.

 In Years 11 and 12, the English as an Additional Language/Dialect Higher School Certificate course is offered.
-This course has been especially designed by NESA for students who have been schooled with English as the dominant language for five years or less at their time of arrival in Australia.
+This course has been specially designed by NESA for students who have been schooled with English as the dominant language for five years or less at their time of completion of their Year 10 studies.
 It is a rigorous course, very similar to Standard English, which is invaluable in assisting students from non-English speaking backgrounds to gain entry into university.

-10.4 Computer Technology
+11.4 Computer Technology